heathermiller/dist-prog-book/chapter/1/gRPC.md

   <em>Table 1: Tag values for Protocol Buffer types.</em>
 </p>

 One will notice that there is a number associated with each field element in the Protocol Buffer definition, which represents its <em>tag</em>.
 In Figure 3, the field `name` has a tag of `1`.
-When a message gets encoded each field will start with a one byte value (8 bits), where the least-significant 3-bit value encode the <em>type</em> and the rest the <em>tag</em>.
+When a message gets encoded each field (key) will start with a one byte value (8 bits), where the least-significant 3-bit value encode the <em>type</em> and the rest the <em>tag</em>.
 In this case tag which is `1`, with a type of 2.
 Thus the encoding will be `00001 010`, which has a hexdecimal value of `A`.
 The following byte is the length of the string which is `2`, followed by the string as `48` and `69` representing `H` and `i`.
 Thus the whole tranmission will look as follows:

 ```
 A 2 48 69